jordiclapera/nixos-hyprland-configurations/README.md

 # nixos-hyprland-configurations
 I won't add NixOS configuration yet.
 Hope you make a good use of the configurations, learn or improve your own ones.
-And please take in count some features or configuration parts are only for the bleeding-edge versions.
+And please take in count some features or configuration parts are only for the bleeding-edge versions, using NixOS unstable channel.
 ## Table of Contents
 - [Who am I](#who-am-i)
 - [Objectives](#objectives)